mceraso/Dungeons/README.md

 # Dungeons
 Teaching myself cpp with a text adventure.
 Development has stopped in order to pursue PCB and Arduino-based projects.
 The idea is to come back to the text adventure to add features based on what I learn while completing Arduino projects.

+8.6.18: Development is back on.
+Let's create a maze, tunnel, or one-way warp.

 # Player Stories completed before first commit:
 * [x] Player inputs their name at start; name is used for dialogoue throughout